Joe Harris (basketball): Junior season

 In the 2012–13 season, Harris became one of the top players in the Atlantic Coast Conference (ACC).
 He started out the season scoring 19 points, handing out 3 assists and grabbing a season-high 8 rebounds in a 59–63 defeat against George Mason.
-In the first round of the 2012 NIT Season Tip-Off tournament, Harris recorded 15 points, 3 assists and 7 rebounds in a 54–45 victory against the Fairfield Stags.
+In the first round of the 2012 NIT Season Tip-Off tournament, Harris recorded 15 points, 3 assists and 7 rebounds in a 54–45 victory against Fairfield.
 However, Virginia would lose in the second round to Delaware, 53–59.
 Harris scored 20 points in the losing effort.
-At the 2012 ACC–Big Ten Challenge, he recorded a game-high 22 points, 5 assists and 5 rebounds in a 60–54 victory against the Wisconsin Badgers.
+At the 2012 ACC–Big Ten Challenge, he recorded a game-high 22 points, 5 assists and 5 rebounds in a 60–54 victory against Wisconsin.
 On December 8, Harris gave a career-high 6 assists in a 67–39 win over Mississippi Valley State.
-At the Governor's Invitational game, he recorded 18 points, 2 assists, 3 rebounds and 2 steals in a 61–63 loss against the Old Dominion Monarchs.
-On February 12, he tied his career-high 5 three-pointers and finished with 26 points and 4 rebounds in a 73–55 victory over Virginia Tech.
-On February 28, Harris scored a career-high 36 points against Coach K's Duke Blue Devils in a 73–68 victory.
+At the Governor's Invitational game, he recorded 18 points, 2 assists, 3 rebounds and 2 steals in a 61–63 loss against Old Dominion.
+On February 12, he tied his career high of 5 three-pointers and finished with 26 points and 4 rebounds in a 73–55 victory over Virginia Tech.
+On February 28, Harris scored a career-high 36 points against Mike Krzyzewski's Duke Blue Devils in a 73–68 victory.
 He led the Cavaliers to an 11–7 conference record and a 23–12 overall record, scoring 16.3 points and collecting 4.0 rebounds per game.
 He was named first team All-ACC at the conclusion of the season.